 The CICA has released an exposure draft for the full adoption of International Financial Reporting Standards (IFRS) for all Canadian publicly accountable enterprises on January 1, 2011, representing a final mandate from the CICA.
 The Company has initiated plans to convert its basis of accounting to IFRS and is in the process of evaluating the impact that this conversion will have on the results of the Company.
 A project team has been engaged under the direction of an internal project manager.
-During 2009, the Company focused on the identification of differences in the basis of accounting in areas determined to be material to the Company's operations.
+During 2010, the Company focused on the identification of differences in the basis of accounting in areas determined to be material to the Company's operations.
 With this review complete, the Company is currently focusing on the development of specific accounting policies and implementation plans.
-This process will continue throughout 2010.
+This process will continue until the first reporting date of March 31, 2011.
 Current areas of focus for the Company include accounting for exploration and development costs and intangible assets, impairment of long-lived assets, provisions and contingent liabilities, and accounting for stock-based compensation.
 Further disclosures as to the nature of financial and operational impacts to the Company will be made as available during the transition process.